theoneandonlyshadow/Echo-Relay-Dbox/README.md

 - the receiver enters the link or the code.
 - the receiver receives the file.

+<center><h1><a href="https://github.com/theoneandonlyshadow">Madhav's</a> Contributions in this Project</h1></center>

+- Created dropbox developers account and API key
+- Created dbox.js (main file) to push and pull files from the website
+- Created a basic index.html to upload the file
+- Created a temporary folder to store the files there before fully uploading to dropbox
+- Created a basic success.html to show the user that the file has been uploaded to dropbox successfully
+- Created a basic error.html to show the user that the file had trouble uploading to the dropbox
+- Created temporary link in success.html to download the uploaded file

 <center><h1><a href="https://github.com/Tyler731137">Jayprakash's</a> Contributions in this Project</h1></center>

 - Added MongoDB connection for file storage